-DELIVERABLES

-WORKING LEVEL OBJECTIVES

-Maintain a database of stakeholder contacts updated annually.
+DELIVERABLES WORKING LEVEL OBJECTIVES Maintain a database of stakeholder contacts updated annually.
 Maintain and review a communication strategy annually.
 Review and update website by end of each Month.
 Review and update national MoUs annually.

-SUCCESS CRITERIA 1
+SUCCESS CRITERIA1

 Α

 В

 С

 IFCAs are recognised and heard, whilst working in partnership and engaging with stakeholders.

-Implement an effective Т communication strategy.
-Maintain a website. Т Maintain MoUs with the MMO, Natural England, Environment Agency & CEFAS Т and explore and implement opportunities for effective joint working.
-2015 2016 2017 2018

-SUCCESS CRITERIA 2

-IFCAs implement a fair, effective and proportionate enforcement regime.
+SUCCESS CRITERIA 2 IFCAs implement a fair, effective and proportionate enforcement regime.